본문 바로가기

 Han Sung Sook Responds to President Lee's Criticism of "Low Technology Theft Fines": "Will Raise Above 2 Billion Won" Hansung Sook, Minister of the Ministry of SMEs and Startups, is speaking at the '2026 Work Report Press Briefing' held at the Ministry of SMEs and Startups building in Sejong City.
 Ministry of SMEs and Startups

-On the 17th, at the '2026 Work Report Press Briefing' held at the Ministry of SMEs and Startups building in Sejong City, Minister Han said, "It seems we have been too confined by the existing standards," and added, "I interpret the President's remarks as a call to boldly expand, so we plan to actively consider ways to raise the standards beyond the current level."
-She continued, "Even if the maximum fine is set at 2 billion won, in reality, that amount is not actually imposed, so I believe we need to move in the direction of increasing it."
+On the 17th, at the '2026 Work Report Press Briefing' held at the Ministry of SMEs and Startups building in Sejong City, Minister Han stated, "It seems we have been too confined by the existing standards," and added, "I understand the President’s remarks as a directive to boldly expand, so we plan to actively consider ways to raise the standards compared to now."
+She continued, "Even if the penalty is set at a maximum of 2 billion won (20 billion won), in reality, that amount is rarely imposed, so I believe we need to move in the direction of increasing it."

-Earlier in the day, President Lee pointed out at the 2026 Ministry of SMEs and Startups work report held at the Sejong Convention Center that "we need to respond well to technology theft, but the current maximum fine of 2 billion won is too low."
-As part of its measures to eradicate technology theft, the Ministry of SMEs and Startups announced plans to raise the level of sanctions against technology-stealing companies from recommendations for corrective action to orders, and to impose fines of up to 2 billion won for cases of technology theft occurring in subcontracting relationships.
+Earlier that morning, at the 2026 Ministry of SMEs and Startups work report held at the Sejong Convention Center, President Lee pointed out, "We need to respond properly to technology theft, but a maximum penalty of 2 billion won (20 billion won) is too meager."
+As part of its measures to eradicate technology theft, the Ministry of SMEs and Startups announced plans to raise the level of sanctions against companies that steal technology from recommendations to orders, and to impose a maximum penalty of 2 billion won (20 billion won) for technology theft occurring in subcontracting relationships.

-Minister Han also expressed general agreement with President Lee's remarks that "small and medium-sized suppliers should be given a path to negotiate with large companies."
-President Lee had previously stated, "When companies such as suppliers or dealerships that do business with a particular company negotiate collectively, and in extreme cases, take collective action, it helps balance the power dynamic.
-However, under the Fair Trade Act, collective action and collective bargaining are in principle prohibited, which has led to a situation where the strong can exploit the weak and effectively encourage or force unfair trade practices."
+Minister Han also expressed general agreement with President Lee’s remarks that small suppliers should be given avenues to negotiate with large corporations.
+President Lee had previously stated, "If companies in the same industry that supply goods or act as distributors to certain companies can negotiate collectively, and in extreme cases, take collective action, it would help balance the power dynamics.
+Currently, under the Fair Trade Act, collective actions and collective bargaining by companies are fundamentally prohibited, but this has resulted in a situation where the strong exploit the weak and unfair trade is almost encouraged or forced."

 © The Asia Business Daily(www.asiae.co.kr).
 All rights reserved.